WC5E/Warcraft-5e-Conversion/WIP Manual of Monsters/Scourge.md

 > ## Flesh Giant
 > *Huge construct (undead), chaotic evil*
 > ___
-> - **Armor Class** 14 (Natural Armor)
+> - **Armor Class** 14 (natural armor)
-> - **Hit Points** 230 (20d12 + 100)
+> - **Hit Points** 230 (20d12 + 100) <!-- effectively 287 -->
 > - **Speed** 30 ft.
 > ___
 > STR | DEX | CON | INT | WIS | CHA
 >|:---:|:---:|:---:|:---:|:---:|:---:|
 > 29 (+9)|14 (+2)|20 (+5)|7 (-2)|9 (-1)|6 (-2)|
 > ___
-> - **Saving Throws** Str +14, Con +10, Wis +4, Cha +3
+> - **Saving Throws** Str +14, Con +10
 > - **Skills** Athletics +14, Intimidation +8
-> - **Damage Immunities** necrotic, poison; bludgeoning, piercing, and slashing from nonmagical attacks that aren't adamantine
+> - **Damage Resistances** bludgeoning, piercing, and slashing from nonmagical attacks that aren't adamantine
+> - **Damage Immunities** poison
 > - **Condition Immunities** charmed, exhaustion, frightened, poisoned
 > - **Senses** darkvision 60 ft., passive Perception 9
-> - **Languages** common
+> - **Languages** understands the languages of its creator, but can't speak
 > - **Challenge** 13 (10,000 XP)
 > ___
 >
+> ***Fear of Fire.*** When the flesh giant takes fire damage, it has to make a wisdom saving throw.
+The DC equals 10 or half the damage it takes, whichever number is higher.
+On a failure the flesh giant has disadvantage on ability checks and attack rolls until the end of its next turn.
+>
 > ### Actions
 > ***Multiattack.*** The flesh giant makes two fist attacks.
 >
 > ***Fist.*** *Melee Weapon Attack*: +14 to hit, reach 10 ft., one target. *Hit:* 22 (3d8 + 9) bludgeoning damage.
 >
+> ***Frightful Presence.*** Each creature of the flesh giant's choice that is within 120 feet of the flesh giant and aware of it must succeed on a DC 17 Wisdom saving throw or become frightened for 1 minute.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+If a creature’s saving throw is successful or the effect ends for it, the creature is immune to the flesh giant's Frightful Presence for the next 24 hours.
+>
 > ***Stomp (recharge 5-6)***  The flesh giant stomps the ground knocking any creature and unsecured object into the air.
 Each creature within 50 yards of the stone giant must make a DC 17 Strength saving throw or take 10d8 bludgeoning damage and be hurled 20 feet into the air, immediately falling if it cannot hover.
 On a successful save, the target takes half damage and is not hurled into the air.
 Unsecure objects are automatically hurled into the air.
 >
-> ***Thunderclap*** The flesh giant claps his hands together creating a thunderous wave that can be heard 300 feet away.
-Each creature in a 30 foot cone originating from the flesh giant must make a DC 17 Constitution saving throw, or take 4d8 thunder damage and be pushed 20 feet away from the flesh giant.
-On a successful save the target takes half damage and isn't pushed.
-In addition, unsecured objects that are completely within the area of effect are automatically pushed 20 feet away from the flesh giant.
+> ### Reactions
+>
+> ***Acid Spinal Fluid*** When hit by a melee attack that deals slashing or piercing damage to the flesh giant, it spews corrosive acid over its attacker.
+The attacker have to make a DC 17 dexterity saving throw or take 13 (3d8) acid damage.

+**Should go into its description:** "A little-known quality of the flesh giants is that their spinal fluid interacts with the plague in a very interesting way, turning it into a corrosive acid."

 https://gamepedia.cursecdn.com/wowpedia/f/f5/Provoke.jpg